kevinadhiguna/countdown/README.md

 ## To-do

-- Adapt mobile-friendly user interface
+- Adapt mobile-friendly user interface ('Days' and 'Hours' texts are hidden in such layout)
 - Optimize code
 - Display current year dinamically without having to change it every year ✅